swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

     linkStyle 6 opacity:0.4,color:#7f7f7f80
 ```

-In future chapters, you will streamline the code sharing process by setting up
+In future chapters, you will improve the code sharing process by setting up
 remote Git and DVC repositories to enable easy collaboration with the rest of
 the team.